Dungeon-CampusMinden/Dungeon/README.md

 <h1 align="center">Dungeon</h1>
 <p align="center"><img src="https://github.com/Dungeon-CampusMinden/Dungeon/blob/master/doc/img/banner.png?raw=true" alt="Banner"></p>

 The Dungeon is a multifaceted project for the gamification of educational content.
-It currently comprises three parts: "Game", "Dungeon" and "Blockly":

-1.  ["Game"] constitutes a basic gaming platform that can be used in class to learn and deepen Java skills and allows students to develop their own role-playing game.
-2.  ["Dungeon"] extends "Game" with numerous game elements and a Domain Specific Language (*DSL*) that can be used to "code" classic exercises and automatically convert them into a ready-made game.
-Players solve the exercises by playing the quests.
-3.  ["Blockly"] adds a block-based programming language to the project.
-It is primarily aimed at programming beginners and can be used to visualise simple algorithms.

 You can find an [interesting report] on our project in the news section of Bielefeld University of Applied Sciences (04 April 2024, in German).